Updated: Oct 20, 2022

 mas·tec·to·my [ /maˈstektəmē/ ] noun.
 Surgery.
 1. a surgical operation to remove a breast.

 If you read nothing else in this post, please read the "Curious about your own health" section.
-You can click here to skip ahead.
 Let's get started.

-I was six years old when my mom was diagnosed with breast cancer.
+I was five years old when my mom was diagnosed with breast cancer.

 At that age, I didn’t really understand what that meant.
 I knew my mom was sick a lot and some days she didn’t want to get out of bed.
 I knew I felt like I was helping if I could rub her back while she got sick into the toilet each night.
 I knew my mom didn’t have hair like the other moms and sometimes the other kids would ask why.